F3: Fun and Frustration: Critical response

 F3 received generally favourable reviews from the critics with praise for the cast and direction.

 Writing for Cinema Express, Murali Krishna Ch called F3 a "laugh-riot."
 Considering it an improvement over its predecessor, Krishna praised Anil Ravipudi's direction and performances, particularly Venkatesh and Tej.
 Echoing the same, Sangeetha Devi Dundoo of The Hindu stated: "the comedy franchise, though uneven, elicits ample laughter, and Venkatesh shines."
-Balakrishna Ganeshan of The News Minute gave the film a rating of 5/5 and wrote "'F3' does not have much of a plot but a series of comedy events keeps the audience engaged".
+Balakrishna Ganeshan of The News Minute gave the film a rating of 2.5/5 and wrote "'F3' does not have much of a plot but a series of comedy events keeps the audience engaged".

 Neeshitha Nyayapati of The Times of India gave the film a rating of 2.5/5 and compared F3 with the Golmaal franchise, terming it: "loud, messy, sometimes funny".
-Arvind V of Pinkvilla gave the film a rating of 2.5/5 and wrote "Venkatesh's performance is of quality.
-Quite a few others show conviction, but somehow, most of them don't get to make a stellar presence".
-In his review for Deccan Herald, Karthik Keramalu,opined it's a "half-hearted comedy" which Ravipudi got partly correct while praising the comic timing of the lead actors.
+In his review for Deccan Herald, Karthik Keramalu, opined it's a "half-hearted comedy" which Ravipudi got partly correct while praising the comic timing of the lead actors.

 Firstpost reviewer Sankeertana Varma criticized the film's logic and story, calling it a "laughable attempt at comedy and entertainment."
 Manoj Kumar R of The Indian Express gave the film a rating of 1/5 and wrote "Anil is really scraping the bottom of the barrel with the Venkatesh, Varun Tej starrer.
 His attempts at comedy lack both sincerity and originality".